aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Masking data

 You can mask data without having to install any encryption library.
+Masking data will result in the loss of its original type, and the masked data will always be represented as a string.

 === "input.json"
     ```json